eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 cluster-august-lhrd5-worker-mh52l   Ready,SchedulingDisabled   worker   134m   v1.18.3+b74c5ed
 ~~~

-> **NOTE**: This will take a few minutes (allow at least 10 mins in an RHPDS-based lab) to reflect on the cluster, and causes the worker nodes to reboot.
+> **NOTE**: This will take a few minutes (allow at least 15 mins) to reflect on the cluster, and causes the worker nodes to reboot.
 You'll witness a disruption on the lab guide functionality where you will see the consoles hang and/or display a "Closed" image.
 In some cases we have needed to refresh the entire browser.

 <img src="img/disconnected-terminal.png" width="80%"/>